demisto/content/Packs/GenericSQL/Integrations/GenericSQL/GenericSQL_description.md

 #### Fetch events query
 The Generic SQL query or procedure to fetch according to.
-When using queries, only simple queries are supported, which means only using 'select' and 'from' keywords, for example: 'select id, header_name from table_name'.
-Therefor, it is highly recommended to use procedures.
+When using queries, only simple queries are supported, therefor, it is highly recommended to use procedures.
+1. **Queries examples**:
+   Use only 'select' and 'from' keywords.
+   1. Supported:
+      1. select id, header_name from table_name -- ok when fetching by id and id is the exact column name.
+      2. select * from table_name -- all columns, should include timestamp or id column.
+   2. Unsupported:
+      1. select header_name from table_name -- no select id or timestamp column, can't execute the fetch

 Procedure examples for different SQL DBs:
-1. **MySQL**
+2. **MySQL**
     1. Example: "CREATE PROCEDURE *PROCEDURE_NAME*(IN ts DATETIME, IN l INT) BEGIN
     SELECT * FROM TABLE_NAME